Selective Serotonin Reuptake Inhibitors (SSRIs) for PMS and PMDD

 SSRIs make bleeding more likely in the upper gastrointestinal tract (stomach and esophagus).
-Taking SSRIs with NSAIDs (such as Aleve or Advil) makes bleeding even more likely.
+Taking SSRIs with NSAIDs (such as Advil or Aleve) makes bleeding even more likely.
 Taking medicines that control acid in the stomach may help.

 As with any medicine, some medicines can adversely interact with an SSRI.
-Discuss your medicine and dietary supplement use with your doctor before trying an SSRI.
+Before you try an SSRI, discuss your medicine and dietary supplement use with your doctor.

-When taking an SSRI continuously, never stop taking it abruptly.
-The long-term use of an SSRI should be tapered off slowly and only under the supervision of a health professional.
+When you are taking an SSRI continuously, never stop taking it abruptly.
+The long-term use of an SSRI should be tapered off slowly and only under the supervision of a doctor.
 Abruptly stopping SSRI medicines can cause flu-like symptoms, headaches, nervousness, anxiety, or insomnia.

 eMedicineHealth Medical Reference from Healthwise